-This topic describes how to check the expiration dates and types of the certificate authorities (CAs) and leaf certificates that the VMware Tanzu Operations Manager (Ops Manager) API manages.
+This topic tells you how to use the VMware Tanzu Operations Manager UI or API to manually check the expiration dates and types of the certificate authorities (CAs) and leaf certificates managed by the Tanzu Operations Manager API.
 After identifying the types of certificates that expire soon, you can determine which certificate rotation procedure to follow.

 To configure Concourse to automatically monitor expiring certificates, you can use Platform Automation.
 For more information, see expiring-certificates in the Platform Automation documentation.

-The Certificates page in the Ops Manager UI lists the certificates your deployment uses.
+The Certificates page in the Tanzu Operations Manager UI lists the certificates your deployment uses.
 It is divided into two sections, Certificates and Excluded certificates.

-• The Certificates section includes the certificates that the Ops Manager API attempts to rotate, though some of these certificates must be rotated manually.
+• The Certificates section includes the certificates that the Tanzu Operations Manager API attempts to rotate, though some of these certificates must be rotated manually.

-• The Excluded certificates section includes the certificates that the Ops Manager API does not attempt to rotate, because they either must be rotated using CredHub Maestro or cannot be rotated safely at all.
+• The Excluded certificates section includes the certificates that the Tanzu Operations Manager API does not attempt to rotate, because they either must be rotated using CredHub Maestro or cannot be rotated safely at all.

-To check certificate expiration dates and types through the Ops Manager UI:
+To check certificate expiration dates and types through the Tanzu Operations Manager UI:

 3. In the Certificates and Excluded certificates sections, check the Valid until column for the expiration dates of each certificate and the number of days before expiration.